TeXlyre/texlyre.github.io/docs/intro.md

 # Welcome to TeXlyre

-TeXlyre is a local-first real-time LaTeX collaboration platform that runs entirely in your browser.
-Unlike traditional cloud-based editors, TeXlyre keeps your documents on your device while enabling seamless collaboration with others.
+TeXlyre is a local-first LaTeX and Typst editor that runs entirely in your browser.

 ## What Makes TeXlyre Different

-TeXlyre prioritizes your data ownership and privacy.
-Your documents live in your browser's local storage, not on remote servers.
-When you collaborate, connections happen directly between you and your collaborators through peer-to-peer networking.
+TeXlyre prioritizes data ownership and privacy.
+Documents live in your browser's local storage, not on remote servers.
+Collaboration happens directly between peers through WebRTC, and compilation runs locally using WebAssembly engines.

-The platform compiles LaTeX documents using WebAssembly engines directly in your browser, eliminating the need for external compilation servers.
-This approach ensures your work remains private while providing the full power of LaTeX typesetting.
+Your work remains private while providing the full power of LaTeX and Typst typesetting.

-## Core Features

-**Real-time Collaboration**: Multiple people can edit the same document simultaneously, with live cursors and instant synchronization powered by conflict-free replicated data types (CRDTs).

-**Local-first Architecture**: All your data stays in your browser unless you explicitly choose to share specific projects.
-No account creation is required to start using TeXlyre.

-**Integrated LaTeX Compilation**: Built-in pdfTeX and XeTeX engines compile your documents without external dependencies.
-View PDFs side-by-side with your source code.

-**File System Integration**: Connect TeXlyre to local folders on your computer for seamless backup and synchronization with cloud storage providers.

-**Advanced Editor Features**: Syntax highlighting, code completion, comment threads, and integrated bibliography management streamline your writing workflow.

 ## Getting Started